jaeyk/ethnic-media-ML-content-analsysis/README.md

 ## Data collection

 I needed one semester (Fall 2018) to train my four undergraduate research assistants (RAs) to collect approximately 80,000 newspaper articles and to systematically label them according to the two major issue areas: linked progress (collective gain issue) and linked hurt (collective loss issue).
 For the sake of time, I have skipped further discussions on the case selection strategy and data collection process.
 These details will be provided in [the preprint](https://osf.io/preprints/socarxiv/pg3aq/).
-The earlier draft was presented at the 2019​ Western Political Science Association annual meeting and was selected to receive [the Don T. Nakanishi Award for Distinguished Scholarship in Asian Pacific American politics](https://www.wpsanet.org/award/).

 The original data came from the [Ethnic NewsWatch](https://www.proquest.com/products-services/ethnicnewswatch_hist.html) database, which has compiled more than 2.5 million articles published in U.S. ethnic newspapers and magazines.
 ProQuest created this database and does not allow web scraping.
 However, one can still download their articles and save them as HTML files.
 I have developed a [simple HTML parser](https://github.com/jaeyk/proquest_parser) to turn the database search results into CSV files.